paulh1am/paulh1am.github.io/_projects/irc-digital-ux.markdown

 <h3>UX & Interaction Design:</h3>

-In addition to the design and implementation of global websites we completed projects across the organization to add functionality and solve pain-points, and provided leadership in the areas of UX and technology.
+I was part of the Digital Team at International Rescue Committee.
+We handled the design and implementation of global websites and completed projects across the organization, providing leadership in the areas of UX and technology.
+We designed multiple award-winning digital campaigns during the 3 years I was there.
 Below are some examples of features we designed and built.
 <br/>
 <hr/>
 <strong>Responsive story maps that animate on scroll</strong>